michaelwellens/TestScripts/README.md

 # This is a repository for basic testing scripts for Teensy, Arduino, Jetson and Raspberry Pi

-On this moment only a script for serial communication in nodejs with the module Serialport is included.
+On this moment the following are included:
+	- Serial communication for teensy 3.2
+	- Serial Serial_Communication for the JetsonTX1 in node js
+	- GPIO acces in node js for the Jetson TX1
+	- Custom library for GPIO in node js for the Jetson TX1 (under construction)

 # Usage